Martinus Putuhena: Career

+Public works

 After graduating, Putuhena began to work at the Public Works Department of the colonial government, supervising the construction of the Bandung Post Office as his first assignment.
-He was reassigned several times - to Batavia, Cirebon and Purwakarta before being posted in Lombok on the eve of the Second World War.
+He was reassigned several times—to Batavia, Cirebon and Purwakarta before being posted in Lombok on the eve of the Second World War.
 At Lombok, he was appointed head of the local public works office, and supervised the construction of the Port of Ampenan.
-Following the Japanese invasion of the Dutch East Indies, Putuhena was tasked with sabotaging the infrastructure on Lombok, but due to reluctance from the locals the extent of the damage was limited.
+Following the Japanese invasion of the Dutch East Indies, Putuhena was tasked with destroying food supplies and infrastructure in Lombok in a scorched earth move.
+However, a number of local leaders spoke to Putuhena to refrain from conducting the action, and the extent of the damage was limited to a small number of motor vehicles and a single bridge.
 He initially retained his job during the Japanese occupation, but after he began to skip work in protest of Japanese brutality, he was investigated and was then incarcerated in Bali for seven months.
 After his release, he was reassigned to Jakarta.

-After the proclamation of Indonesian independence, Putuhena was appointed as minister of public works in the cabinets of Sutan Sjahrir.
-A member of the Indonesian Christian Party, he also became a member of the Central Indonesian National Committee representing Maluku, and along with other Moluccan leaders Putuhena cofounded the Partai Politik Maloekoe in May 1946 to preserve the envisioned unitary nature of the Indonesian state in the aftermath of the Linggadjati Agreement.
-After the Sjahrir cabinet collapsed, Putuhena was retained as a civil servant while also lecturing at Gadjah Mada University.
+Following the proclamation of Indonesian independence, Putuhena was appointed as minister of public works in the cabinets of Sutan Sjahrir, joining the first cabinet on 14 November 1945.
+Putuhena also became a member of the Indonesian Christian Party, and the Central Indonesian National Committee representing Maluku.
+Along with other Moluccan leaders Putuhena cofounded the Partai Politik Maloekoe in May 1946 to preserve the envisioned unitary nature of the Indonesian state in the aftermath of the Linggadjati Agreement.
+After Sjahrir's third cabinet collapsed on 3 July 1947, Putuhena was replaced as minister of public works by Mohammad Enoch.
+Putuhena was retained as a civil servant while also lecturing at Gadjah Mada University.